->Sadly, the historic rip-off of the American public that has just taken place has met with little resistance from the victims.
-However, lest any inconvenient contrarians or clear thinkers rise up from the masses, the Great Rip-off comes with a Great Lie to justify it.
-While there have never been a shortage of factions ready to decry the evils of capitalism, it is important during a heist of this proportion that EVERYONE get on board.
-So, what you have heard from virtually everyone in government and in the media, and even from the Republican Nominee for President of the United States is that the current meltdown in the financial sector is a failure of free market capitalism.
+The historic rip-off of the American public that has just taken place met with little resistance from the victims.
+Lest any inconvenient contrarians or clear thinkers rise up from the masses, the Great Rip-off comes with a Great Lie to justify it.
+While there has never been a shortage of factions ready to decry the evils of capitalism, it is important during a heist of this proportion that EVERYONE get on board.
+Therefore, virtually every politician, including the Republican nominee for president, and the entire media are blaming the current meltdown as a failure of free market capitalism.
 This is government’s Great Lie.

-To anyone with even a passing familiarity with American history since 1912, this might seem like a bigger whopper than any fish story they’ve ever heard.
-However, a lie that enormous is necessary when you are literally stealing trillions of dollars from 300 million people who are watching your every move.
-To pull off a crime like that, you are going to have to convince those people that you are really helping them out.
+A lie this enormous is necessary when you are stealing trillions of dollars from 300 million people who are watching your every move.
+To pull off a crime like that, you have to convince the victims you are really helping them out.

-Despite decades of increasing intervention by government into the economy, the vast majority of people seem ready to accept the past decade as “an experiment” with laissez faire capitalism.
-Critical of the Bush administration, House majority leader Steny Hoyer told RTTNews,
+Despite decades of government intervention into the economy, including massive expansion of entitlements and regulation during the Bush administration, the American public seems to accept the narrative characterizing the past decade as “an experiment” with laissez faire capitalism.
+House majority leader Steny Hoyer told RTTNews,

 “With inflation, everybody who had any investment has lost money, 401(k) savings plans, pensions, they’ve lost money,” he said.
 “That’s a stark failure of the economy and this administration’s laissez faire, take the referee off the field, let anyone do whatever they want to do and everything will be fine.”